 Expanding Nurse Practitioner Authority

-With 77.8% of all NPs delivering primary care, there is great freedom to find the right working environment for the individual nurse practitioner.
-The work settings for NPs are vary widely, meaning greater opportunities for their skills.
+With approximately 87% of all NPs delivering primary care, there is great freedom to find the right working environment for the individual nurse practitioner.
+The work settings for NPs vary widely, meaning greater opportunities for their skills.
 Private practices, hospital outpatient clinics, inpatient hospital units, emergency rooms, urgent care facilities, community centers and Federally Qualified Health Centers employ NPs.
 All of these provide an opportunity for the nurse practitioner to be a primary touchpoint in patient care.

 Removing restrictions nationwide on nurse practitioners having full practice authority would benefit the health of the American population.
 If physicians and nurse practitioners can practice the full scope of their skills, communities would reap countless health benefits.